Outliers Dimensions that Disrupt Transformers Are Driven by Frequency

 \Cref{fig:bert_qualitative_att_plot} only shows a single example.
-To establish how stable this effect is, we encode 10K sentences from Wikitext and measure the correlation between the average over attention columns and the hidden states magnitudes of the outlier dimensions for all the tokens contained in these sentences.
-In cases of the vertical self-attention pattern the average attention value would be relatively high.
+To establish whether this effect is stable, we encode 1500 sequences from Wikitext-v2 validation set and measure the Pearson correlation between \emph{average vertical attention value} of each token (the average over attention columns in the encoded sequence), and the magnitude of the hidden state parameters corresponding to the outlier dimensions.
+In cases of the ``vertical'' self-attention pattern, the average vertical attention value would be relatively high.

-\Cref{fig:pre_trained_bert_corr_with_att} shows the results of this experiment, which we also repeat with and without BERT special tokens (`[CLS]' and `[SEP]').
-As a control, \cref{fig:pre_trained_bert_corr_with_att_random_with_spec_toks} and \cref{fig:pre_trained_bert_corr_with_att_random_without_spec_toks} show the average correlation over a sample of non-outlier dimensions.
+\Cref{fig:pre_trained_bert_corr_with_att} shows the results of this experiment, which we repeat with and without BERT special tokens (`[CLS]' and `[SEP]').
+As a control, \cref{fig:pre_trained_bert_corr_with_att_random_with_spec_toks} and \cref{fig:pre_trained_bert_corr_with_att_random_without_spec_toks} show the average correlation over a sample of hidden state parameters at random dimensions.
 For the randomly picked weights the correlation is $\approx0$, which is expected (since these vectors have length 768, the individual dimensions of randomly sampled vectors should have a negligible contribution).

-We observe that compared to a random dimension, both \out{308} and \out{381} have on average a higher correlation between their magnitude and average attention query values, which confirms that the pattern in \cref{fig:bert_qualitative_att_plot} is prevalent.
-This means that the tokens with high outlier magnitude do tend to also have high average value over attention columns, i.e. \textbf{the tokens with large outliers are attended to by most other tokens}.
+Compared to random dimensions, the hidden state parameters at dimensions corresponding to both \out{308} and \out{381} have on average a significantly higher correlation between their magnitude and average self-attention query values.
+This confirms that the pattern shown in \cref{fig:bert_qualitative_att_plot} is prevalent, and the tokens with high hidden state outlier dimension value tend to also have high average value over attention columns, i.e. \textbf{they are attended to by most other tokens}.

+An unexpected pattern is represented by the negative correlations in \cref{fig:pre_trained_bert_corr_with_att_308_with_spec_toks} and \cref{fig:pre_trained_bert_corr_with_att_308_without_spec_toks} at initial and final layers.
+We argue that at early layers this happens because the vertical patterns are less frequent, while at the final ones because the outliers in those layers are less relevant.
+The trend is similar to what we observed in \cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased}.

 We also observe several trends that mirror the observations from \cref{sec:influence_of_frequency}: